sanzoghenzo/clout/README.rst

-Create a serialization schema from a dataclass (or attrs class)
+Serialization schemas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Define some dataclasses, and it becomes easy to load and dump dicts into complex structured data.
+Define some dataclasses (or attrs classes), and it becomes easy to load and dump dicts into complex structured data.

 .. code-block:: python